Laura is an Edinburgh based Lighting Designer and relighter.

 Dominic Corr, Corr Blimey on Two in a Barrel

-'The creative team behind the production help to emphasise that the Multiverse is a place of joy and colour......
-Laura Hawkins’ excellent lighting'
+'The creative team behind the production help to emphasise that the Multiverse is a place of joy and colour, particularly through the vivid costumes and set .. and Laura Hawkins’ excellent lighting'

 Allan Wilson, All Edinburgh Theatre on The Multiverse is Gay